-Whether it’s regulation specific to geographic location of your business (provincial or local by‑laws) or laws that regulate your industry (Consumer Protection Act 68 of 2008) – it is essential that you do your research or consult a professional – non-compliance could lead to penalties.
+Whether it’s regulation specific to the geographic location of your business (provincial or local by‑laws) or laws that regulate your industry (Consumer Protection Act 68 of 2008) – you must do your research or consult a professional – non-compliance could lead to penalties.

 Here are 5 types of laws that every business owner should be familiar with:

 1. Entity Regulatory Laws